I've been promising them to the audience for four...

 Your sacrifice is noble, and your sacrifice is important.

-I understand uh long deployments are tough.
+I understand long deployments are tough.

-They're tough on you and they're tough on your families.
+They're tough on you, and they're tough on your families.

-Well, the first thing I want to tell you is the American people are incredibly grateful for what you do, and I bring their greetings and their thanks for the sacrifices you and your family make.
+The first thing I want to tell you is the American people are incredibly grateful for what you do.

 The mission that you're accomplishing here in Iraq will go down in the history books as an incredibly important moment in the history of freedom and peace.